Stability of 2-Parameter Persistent Homology: Background

 \begin{remark} Note that in our our notation, the dependence of $\Mult(X)$ on the ambient metric space $\AmbientSpace$ is implicit.
 The superscript $\mathrm{u}$ in the notation is intended to denote that this bifiltration is unnormalized; we will define a normalized version below, which we denote without the $\mathrm{u}$.
 We will also use the same convention to denote the unnormalized and normalized versions of the other bifiltrations we consider. \end{remark}

 \begin{remark} The definition of the multicover bifiltration given above is the one used by Sheehy~\cite{sheehy2012multicover}.
-Edelsbrunner and Osang~\cite{edelsbrunner2018multi} consider a variant of the definition where closed balls are used rather than open balls.
-The two variants have interleaving distance 0; in this sense, they differ only infinitesimally. \end{remark}
+Edelsbrunner and Osang~\cite{edelsbrunner2018multi} consider a variant of the definition using closed rather than open balls; the two variants have interleaving distance 0. \end{remark}

 Next, we define the subdivision bifiltrations of Sheehy.
 First, we review the definition of the barycentric subdivision of an (abstract) simplicial complex.
 Given a simplicial complex $S$, a \emph{flag} in $S$ is a sequence of simplices in $S$